 - For workers who are totally disabled (but temporarily) after a workplace accident

-- 66⅔ percent of AWW wage not exceeding the state’s maximum compensation rate
+- 66⅔ percent of the AWW wage not exceeding the state’s maximum compensation rate

 - Benefits still payable while employee is authorized to return to work but with restrictions